 Unit initially had strange visual artifacts before a settings reset.

-The Anker X1 is a decent choice for living-room and backyard gaming sessions.
-It has exemplary picture quality, as it's extremely bright and has impressive contrast.
-Plus, it's extremely colorful in SDR and HDR.
-Finally, it's very accurate out of the box, so you don't need to get it calibrated.
-It also supports Dolby Vision, a boon for Xbox gamers.
+The Anker X1 is a good choice for living-room and backyard gaming sessions.
+It has exemplary picture quality, as it's extremely bright and has excellent contrast in most scenes, although blacks are a bit raised in near-dark content.
+Plus, it's extremely colorful.
+Finally, it's very accurate out of the box, so you don't need to calibrate it.
 As for performance, it's capped at 60Hz, but Game Mode keeps controls fast enough for slower single-player titles.
-Competitive players will still prefer a true 120Hz projector, especially as the unit's input lag is just too slow for quicker titles, such as platformers or most shooters.
+Competitive players will still prefer a true 120Hz projector, especially since the unit's input lag is too slow for titles like platformers or most shooters.

 Easily bright enough for dim conditions.